 Finding The Best Fit For You

-There’s no one style of resume that’s going to work for every candidate, so it’s all about knowing your strengths and weaknesses and working them to your advantage.
-The combination resume is usually a great way to do this whether you’re returning to the workforce after some years or have been steadily improving your career since it first began.
+There’s no one style of resume that’s going to work for every candidate.
+It’s all about knowing your strengths and weaknesses and working them to your advantage.
+The combination resume is usually a great way to do this.
+Whether you’re returning to the workforce after some years or have been steadily improving your career since it first began.

 If you’re looking to grab the immediate attention of a hiring manager and stand out in a positive light, this is a great way to do it.
-Not only with a recruiter get to see your main focus and skill set up front but they’ll also get all of the details they need in your chronological position history so it offers the best of both worlds.
+Not only will a recruiter get to see your main focus and skill set up front but they’ll also get all of the details they need in your chronological position history.
+That way this resume offers the best of both worlds.